xiongxiaowei/animate/README.md

 ### profile
-This is a angular2 with animate.css application program.
+This is a angular2 application program based on bootstrap,jquery and animate.css.
 ### how to use
 ```
 cnpm i @types/bootstrap @types/jquery --save